Croatia: Adriatic Delights

 Whether surveying its stout walls, joining the promenade along its main drag, or appreciating its former glory, it's clear this city was a major power in the past and is a major draw today.
 Exploring its evocative back lanes, relaxing on its pebbly beaches, or just pondering its majestic setting...Dubrovnik is simply delightful.

-Dubrovnik is the Pearl of the Adriatic.
+Dubrovnik is "the Pearl of the Adriatic."
 In fact, we'll cover it in more detail in another episode.
-For this program, we're leaving the crowds of Dubrovnik and exploring the less-appreciated corners of Croatia.
+For this program, we'll leave the crowds of Dubrovnik and explore the less-appreciated corners of Croatia.

-Rather than stay in a big resort hotel, I'm staying in a sobe — that's a room rented in a private home.
+Rather than stay in a big resort hotel, I'm staying in a soba — that's a room rented in a private home.
 I called ahead and my hosts, Lenni and Peter, met me at the boat.
-They rent six rooms in their house buried deep in Korcula's old town.
-A 500 year old building can be tight.
+They rent six rooms in their house buried deep in Korčula's old town.
+[They've since stopped renting rooms.]
+A 500-year-old building can be tight.

-This room's small, but it's comfortable, air-conditioned, and half the price of a hotel room.
-And it's a great location...they claim Marco Polo lived just down the street.
+This room may be small, but it's comfortable, air-conditioned, and half the price of a hotel.
+And a great location...they claim Marco Polo lived just up the street.

 The town's charms are all within a few steps.
-The historic gate is a reminder that Korcula was once a mighty little place.
-Façades recall its 14th century trading heyday.
-Each land contributes to the evocative medieval townscape, dripping with drying laundry and local character.
+The historic gate is a reminder that Korčula was once a mighty little place.
+Facades recall its 14th-century trading heyday.
+Each lane contributes to the evocative medieval townscape, dripping with drying laundry and local character.
 You can savor it all over a cup of coffee.

-If you want t enjoy the local café scene, it helps to know a few words.
-If you want a latte, it's Beila Kava.
-That means white coffee.
+If you want to enjoy the Croatian café scene, it helps to know a few words.
+For a latte, it's bijela kava.
+That's white coffee.

 We're setting sail again.
-Both lumbering car ferries and sleek and sleek cruise ships carry Dalmatia's many visitors efficiently from port to port.
+Both lumbering car ferries and sleek cruise ships carry Dalmatia's many visitors efficiently from port to port.

-In ancient times Greeks and Romans sailed up and down this coastline — establishing many trade settlements.
-The island of Hvar was settled and named by the Greeks in the 4th century BC.
+In ancient times Greeks and Romans sailed up and down this coastline, establishing many trade settlements.
+The island of Hvar was settled and named by the Greeks in the fourth century BC.

-Its main town, also named Hvar, nestles under its formidable fortress.
-Its handy boat connections make it a popular stop.
-While mobbed with tourists in peak season, we're here in late May and it's more sleepy than chic.
+The island's main town, also named Hvar, nestles under its formidable fortress.
+Its handy boat connections make this a popular stop.
+While mobbed with tourists in peak season, we're here in late May, and it's more sleepy than chic.

-Like most major towns along the Adriatic coastline, the fortified harbor of Hvar was a strategic link in the vast 16th century Venetian trading Empire.
-The walls, fortress, towers, and palaces all built by and for the Venetians.
+Like most major towns along the Adriatic coastline, the fortified harbor of Hvar was a strategic link in a vast 16th-century Venetian trading empire.
+Its fortress, walls, tower, and palaces all built by and for the Venetians.

 Activities are low energy.
-Expertly enjoying this town, seemingly made for relaxing, yachters stern tie into the good life.
-Visitors nurse drinks on the main square, or stroll the back lanes...where you may come upon a musical surprise.
+Expertly enjoying this town, seemingly made for relaxing, yachters stern-tie into the good life.
+Visitors nurse drinks on the main square.
+Stroll the back lanes, where you may come upon a musical surprise.

-Local a cappella choirs perform Klapa music — the quintessential Dalmatian folk music.
-Every town has their all male Klapa choir.
-These songs of the seafaring life, of loves lost and loves found, stir the souls of Croatians and visitors alike.
+Local a cappella choirs perform klapa music — the quintessential Dalmatian folk music.
+Every town has their all-male klapa choir.
+These songs of seafaring life, of loves lost and loves found, stir the souls of Croatians and visitors alike.

-When it comes to mealtime, here on the coast, it's seafood.
-Hardworking restaurants seem to abide by the local creed: eating meat is food...eating fish, that's pleasure.
+When it comes to mealtime, here on the coast, it's gotta be seafood.
+Hardworking restaurants seem to abide by the local creed: Eating meat is food...eating fish — that's pleasure.
 Our waiter reminded us that a fish should swim three times: first in the sea, then in olive oil, and finally in wine.

 Split feels modern.
-But, a close look at the surviving façade of a Roman palace fronting its harbor reveals the city's ancient roots.
+But, a close look at the surviving facade of a Roman palace fronting its harbor reveals the city's ancient roots.
 Today's residents are literally living in a Roman emperor's palace.
-In the fourth century a.d., when the Roman Emperor Diocletian retired, he built a vast residence for his golden years here in his native Dalmatia.
+In the fourth century AD, when Roman Emperor Diocletian retired, he built a vast residence for his golden years here in his native Dalmatia.
 When Rome fell, Diocletian's palace was abandoned.
 Eventually, a medieval town sprouted from its abandoned shell.
 And, to this day, the maze of narrow alleys — once literally Diocletian's hallways — makes up the core of Split.